gcatanese/openapi-testcontainers/README.md

 ## Overview

-The OpenAPI Testcontainers extension allows developers to create on-the-fly a mock version of the API being tested.
+The OpenAPI Testcontainers extension allows developers to create on-the-fly a lightweight instance of the API consumed by the application.
-The API container is loaded when the Junit tests start and can be used to test the different endpoints and payloads.
+The API container is loaded when the Junit tests start and can be used to mock the different endpoints and payloads.

 ## Usage